tasdikrahman/tasdikrahman.me/_posts/2020-12-14-what-to-avoid-while-doing-PR-reviews.md

 ## Ending notes

-These are the things are usually try following which would allow the changeset getting accepted in a timely manner without compromising on the quality on the quality too much, but would love to hear what you think about it.
+These are some of the promts which I usually try following, which would allow the changeset getting accepted in a timely manner without compromising on the quality on the quality too much, but would love to hear what you think about it.

 ## Credits